titoBouzout/kompiler/readme.md

 # kompiler

 A compiler for solid code.
-Mostly for personal use.
-Work in progress.
+Mostly for personal use and for friends.
+Forever work in progress.

 ## Installation